Ghoul Keep and the Ghoul Lands (2012)

 And while we are on the subject, what the fuck is up with the economy in this place?
 Spahn tried to do something interesting by making barter the primary method of trade but then he goes full retard by INCLUDING GOLDEN COINS ANYWAY BUT ONLY FOR NOBLES BY LAW BECAUSE FUCK IT and allowing for complicated financial constructions of debt or writs of exchange so the whole ends up feeling INCREDIBLY convoluted.
 Why bother with the introduction of a barter system if you are just going to paper over it anyway?

 The gazetteer covers everything from warfare to religion to major holidays at the breakneck pace we are used to seeing in such products as GAZ1, describing general trends before going into the specifics of each region.
 It’s got the most important element you need for a good gazetteer: Conflict!
 It’s not PCs vs the Evil regime by necessity.
 The multitude of factions ensures that no matter who you side with or how often you were bullied as a child you will always have someone to hate and murder for their gold!
-Besides a secret mission of the Order of Law that is trying to convert the poor Ghoul-landrians (or whatever you call them), you can expect the witch so spiteful she turned Hag that offers revenge for a terrible price, pissed off Blue Dragon, Ancient Vampire rival to Makaal and the odd elf tribe to tussle with if you get bored of planning subversive expeditions to infiltrate Ghoul Keep.
+Besides a secret mission of the Order of Law that is trying to convert the poor Ghoul-landrians (or whatever you call them), you can expect the witch so spiteful she turned Hag that offers revenge at a terrible price, pissed off Blue Dragon, Ancient Vampire rival to Makaal and the odd elf tribe to tussle with if you get bored of planning subversive expeditions to infiltrate Ghoul Keep.
 If there is a weakness to this element it is that, though almost all boxes for a good Gazzeteer are checked, the overall quality of these entries is uneven and even lacklustre at times.

 I will attempt to illustrate my problem here.
 Almost every damn city in the Ghoul Lands is ancient and has tunnels or sewers or dungeons in its abandoned parts.
 Sometimes this is used to great effect, as with, say, the Ruined Tower of the Green Wizard (which is said to drain the land of life and no trips inside it are the same twice).
 I love that.
 That’s a good dungeon hook.
 A bad or mediocre dungeon hook is…The Ruined Tower of Baerl once belonged to a guy who betrayed his troops during a Graheem attack and it was set on fire, now there are monsters below in the cellars.
 “Like the Old City this palace is a place ripe for all sorts of adventures.”
 “The Labyrinth Lord is free to flesh this and this out” Can you get any fucking lazier and more redundant?
 I HATE THAT LINE.
 It tells me that I am free to do something that I already fucking can.
 It is up to YOU, THE CREATOR, TO GIVE ME SOMETHING INSPIRING SO I FEEL LIKE FLESHING IT OUT IN THE FIRST PLACE.

 I don’t want to sound like the Gazetteer is a piece of shit, it’s NOT.
 It’s so loaded with potential for adventure you are bound to find SOME sort of possibility entertaining but the focus should have been less on the quantity and more on the quality.
 The question of WOULD YOU GO HERE? is answered with a resounding yes.
-But goddamnit it needs to hit the gym, lose ten pounds and work on its attitude.
+But goddammit it needs to hit the gym, lose ten pounds and work on its attitude.

 The actual adventure hooks feel so…obvious.
 Try to take down the Ghoul King, try to steal one of the brides of the Ghoul King, spy for Valnwall, some enemy of the king tries to enlist the PCs etc. All very straightforward stuff, and nothing is actually wrong, but compare that with say…the old Basic Gazetteer hooks.
 I mean they had shit too, but there was such inspiration there.
-Dwarf golem demagogues, complicated wizardly ploys, enchanted rainbow lakes… that’s what this section needed more off.
+Dwarf golem demagogues, complicated wizardly ploys, enchanted rainbow lakes… that’s what this section needed to shine.

 The section on NPCs is ho hum.
-Makaar is actually the highest level character by far in the comparatively low fantasy Ahmerth, clocking in at level 18 wizard, appropriate for an immortal wizard king and making him one of the most powerful characters on Ahmerth in terms of direct power.
+Makaar is actually the highest level character by far in the comparatively low fantasy Ahmerth, clocking in at level 18 wizard, appropriate for an immortal wizard king and making him one of the most powerful characters on Ahmerth in terms of raw power.
 The rest of the various rulers, priests and warriors are functional and have appropriate motivations and agenda’s but the descriptions are too standard.
 I appreciate little nudges like the high priest being a 0th level NPC and the return of the monk class as a perpetually silent executioner class with a vow of silence so they cannot betray the secrets of their training but none of the heads of these many organizations really stand out or are particularly memorable with the exception of the half-ghoul children of the Ghoul King or the twisted Brinda the Swamp Witch.
-I APPRECIATE the inclusion of not one but THREE rival adventuring parties since rival adventuring parties are underused and in Ahmerth adventurers are supposed to be a relatively common occurrence even in the Ghoul Lands.
+I APPRECIATE the inclusion of not one but THREE rival adventuring parties since rival adventuring parties are underutilized and in Ahmerth adventurers are supposed to be a relatively common occurrence even in the Ghoul Lands.
 You would expect a party of brooding edgelords what with their country being ruled by Vecna-Sauron but they seem remarkably milquetoast.

 Demkin was the baron’s head blacksmith until the day he discovered a secret treasure